 - Helping Your College Student Live Within Their Means

 - Saving Money on College Textbooks

 - Where To Find College Scholarships

 How does your retirement look?
-This should take precedence over paying for your child’s college costs.
+Saving for yourself should take precedence overpaying for your child’s college costs.
+Always.
 Students will have a much easier time getting financial assistance for tuition and living costs than you will if you find yourself short on funds at retirement.

 Be Transparent about Support

-What and how much you’ll be supporting them as they begin their college careers is an excellent opportunity to begin this conversation.
+What and how much you’ll be supporting them as they begin their college careers is an excellent opportunity to start this conversation.

-If you’re willing and able to financially assist your student, it’s extremely important to have a discussion with your child about how, when and what you’re offering to cover.
+If you’re willing and able to assist your student financially, it’s critical to have a discussion with your child about how, when and what you’re offering to cover.
 Too often, parents send money or set up a stipend hoping their child will be naturally prone to manage their expenses.

 Caught up in the novelty of their newfound independence, a student might try to justify purchasing an $80 team jersey instead of allotting their funds for unforeseen expenses like gas money or fees for extracurricular clubs or groups.